LouisCAD/all-coroutines-pitfalls/Revamp.md

   - CPU-intensive operations
   - Callback hell based APIs
 - Plain mistakes
+  - Improper bridging
+    - Not handling cancellation properly
+    - Not reporting Throwables properly
   - Related to the programming model
     - Emitting mutable objects in a Flow